RahulMahale/Talks-and-workshops/DebConf/steps.md

 3. Configure HostAPD.
 You can create an open network, or a WPA-secured network.
 A secure network is recommended to prevent unauthorized use and tampering, but you can also create an open network.
-To create a WPA-secured network, edit the file /etc/hostapd/hostapd.conf (create it if it doesnt exist) and add the following lines
+To create a WPA-secured network, edit the file /etc/hostapd/hostapd.conf (create it if it doesnt exist) and add the following

       interface=wlan0
       driver=nl80211
       ssid=My_AP
       hw_mode=g
       channel=6
       macaddr_acl=0
       auth_algs=1
       ignore_broadcast_ssid=0
       wpa=2
       wpa_passphrase=My_Passphrase
       wpa_key_mgmt=WPA-PSK
       wpa_pairwise=TKIP
       rsn_pairwise=CCMP

 If you would like to create an open network, put the following text into /etc/hostapd/hostapd.conf:

      interface=wlan0